orchidcommunity/press/readme.md

 </p>

-> **This package is not looking for a maintainer!** If you want to be one, write to the mail bliz48rus@gmail.com
+> **This package is looking for a maintainer!** If you want to be one, write to the mail bliz48rus@gmail.com

 ## Content Management System Entities